-To provide program support for innovative, high-performing non-profits demonstrating effectiveness and expertise in natural resource conservation through preserving, protecting, restoring and fostering sustainable management of marine, land and fresh water ecosystems and biodiversity for future generations in Southern California and the Island of Hawai’i.
+To provide program support for innovative, high-performing non-profits demonstrating effectiveness and expertise in natural resource conservation through preserving, protecting, restoring and fostering sustainable management of marine, land and fresh water ecosystems and biodiversity for future generations in the Island of Hawai’i.

 - Island of Hawai’i

 Island of Hawai’i Invitation for Proposal and related deadlines for 2018 will be announced soon.

 Southern California’s Conservation Program has ended and will not be included in the 2018 Invitation for Proposal.
 If you believe your organization is eligible to apply for a local, general grant, please submit a LOI by clicking the LOCAL GRANTMAKING link.